 "Electronic quick shot bingo" means a bingo game played on portable hand-held bingo devices utilizing electronic bingo card images.
 The bingo game is played using twenty-four predrawn letters and numbers and may use up to six bonus numbers to achieve predetermined patterns.
 If a predetermined pattern is achieved, then the player wins a prize based on a specific prize table.
 Because the game has all of its letters and numbers predrawn, there may or may not be a winning player for each game played.
 A player is not required to say the word "bingo" before a bingo is awarded.
-Before a session begins, an employee shall draw or a random number generator shall draw twenty-four balls or numbers comprised of the first five balls or numbers from each of the "B", "I", "G", and "O" rows, and the first four balls or numbers from the "N" row.
-Up to six additional balls or numbers may be drawn as bonus numbers.
+Before a session begins, an employee shall draw or a random number generator shall draw twenty-four balls or numbers comprised of the first five balls or numbers from each of the "B", "I", "G", and "O" rows, and the first four balls or numbers.
+Once twenty-four balls or numbers may be drawn as bonus numbers.
 Once twenty-four balls or numbers and any bonus balls or numbers, if applicable, are selected, an employee or the related equipment shall enter the numbers into the electronic quick shot bingo site operating system and post the selected balls or numbers once during a business day prior to starting the session.
-An electronic quick shot bingo site operating system with card-marking devices and related equipment may only be sold or provided to an organization with a state gaming license.
+An electronic quick shot bingo site operating system and post the selected balls or normalization with a state gaming license.